As parents, we devote our time to the care and well-being of others.

 When you spend all day listening to your children, being listened to yourself can be amazingly freeing.
 Breakthroughs occur that help parents go on more calmly in their parenting.
 When sessions are over, you return to your family feeling lighter, and with a clearer head.
 More patient.
 More playful.

-Here’s how Hand in Hand instructor Emilie Leeks found herself able to deal more creatively with the pretend pains her daughter complained about and that she found annoying.
-You can also read how another instructor Miranda Fairhall examined triggers that made her so angry when her daughter swore, and how connected with her daughter after listening time: When Kids Words Hurt
+You can read how another Instructor Miranda Fairhall examined triggers that made her so angry when her daughter swore, and how she was able to really connect with her daughter after listening time: When Kids Words Hurt

 Listening Partnerships: Getting Started